Scott A. Swain

 Mr. Swain is the chair of the firm’s Tax and Estate Planning Group.
 He also practices in trusts & estates, tax law, and business entities & transactions.

-Mr. Swain has thirty years of experience serving clients throughout the state.
-His clients consist primarily of high- net-worth individuals, business owners, public and private charities, and fiduciaries of large trusts and estates.
+Mr. Swain has thirty years of experience serving clients, of which twenty have been as a Nevada-licensed attorney.
+His clients consist primarily of high-net-worth individuals, business owners, public and private charities, and fiduciaries of large trusts and estates.
 Mr. Swain has provided legal services in all facets of tax and estate planning, probate and trust administration, business entity structure and formation, asset protection, and charitable giving.

 Mr. Swain offers a broad spectrum of sophisticated tax and estate planning techniques and tailors a specific wealth transfer plan to each client’s unique circumstances.
 He also assists clients in asset protection strategies and in establishing and operating private foundations, donor-advised funds and other charitable giving vehicles.